pts/minilibc686/README.md

 * A hello-world program in C, using Linux syscall write(2) (see demo_write.c above): **164 bytes**.
 The extra bytes are mostly error handling code after write(2) has returned, and C compiler register use overhead.
+* A hello-world program, using snprintf(3) and Linux syscall write(2) (test/demo_hello_linux_snprintf.nasm): **832 bytes**.
+Only the very short main(...) function was written in C, the rest of the code is part of the libc, written in NASM assembly.
+Please note that that `test/demo_c_hello_snprintf.c` provides the same functionality, but the program size depends on the C compiler.
+It's always 832 bytes when demo_hello_linux_printf.nasm is compiled with NASM.
-* A hello-world program, using printf (demo_hello_linux_printf.nasm):
+* A hello-world program, using printf(3) (demo_hello_linux_printf.nasm):
   **1196 bytes**.
 Only the very short main(...) function was written in C, the rest of the code is part of the libc, written in NASM assembly.
 Please note that that `demo_c_hello.c` provides the same functionality, but the program size depends on the C compiler.
 The built-in OpenWatcom C compiler gives 1204 bytes, but GCC 7.5.0 gives 1196 bytes.
 It's always 1196 bytes when demo_hello_linux_printf.nasm is compiled with NASM.

 hello-world size comparison of different libcs: